strimzi/proposals/031-custom_authentication_in_kafka_brokers.md

-# Custom Authentication
+# Custom Authentication in Kafka Brokers

-This proposal focuses on supporting custom authentication for SASL/mTLS in the Strimzi operator.
+This proposal focuses on supporting custom authentication in Kafka Brokers for SASL/mTLS mechanisms via the Strimzi operator.

 ## Current situation

-Currently, numerous authentication methods are [supported](https://github.com/strimzi/strimzi-kafka-operator/tree/0.25.0/api/src/main/java/io/strimzi/api/kafka/model/authentication) in Strimzi, and allows the user to configure which one to use.
+Currently, numerous authentication methods for brokers are [supported](https://github.com/strimzi/strimzi-kafka-operator/tree/0.25.0/api/src/main/java/io/strimzi/api/kafka/model/authentication) in Strimzi, and allows the user to configure which one to use.
 In addition, in the case a custom *authorizer* needs to be used, this is also currently [supported](https://github.com/strimzi/strimzi-kafka-operator/blob/0.25.0/cluster-operator/src/main/java/io/strimzi/operator/cluster/model/KafkaBrokerConfigurationBuilder.java#L541-L549).

-However, there is no ability to specify custom authentication, which is what this proposal will focus on.
+However, there is no current ability to specify custom authentication for Kafka Brokers, which is what this proposal will focus on.

 ## Motivation